Mikeishiring/Closing-table/README.md

    - Status: `fail` (deal cannot be closed)

 **Key Properties:**
-- **Double-blind:** Neither party sees the other's number until after submission
+- **Single-shot submission:** Each party inputs a single number
 - **Single-use:** Each offer can only be submitted once
 - **Fair split:** When overlap exists, surplus is divided exactly 50/50
+- **Outcome-only display:** Only the final outcome (deal/no deal/close) and final number are shown
-- **Rounding:** Final offers are rounded to nearest $1,000 for privacy and simplicity
+- **Rounding:** Final offers are rounded to nearest $1,000 for simplicity

 ---

 ## What It's Good For

 ✅ **Single-shot negotiations** — When both parties want to make one final offer and close the deal quickly
-✅ **Transparency and fairness** — Eliminates negotiation gamesmanship; both parties know the mechanism is fair
+✅ **Transparency and fairness** — The mechanism is simple and predictable; both parties know how it works
 ✅ **Time-sensitive situations** — Fast resolution when there's urgency to close
 ✅ **Reducing negotiation fatigue** — No back-and-forth; submit numbers once and get an answer
-✅ **Protecting privacy** — Neither party sees the other's number until the mechanism computes the outcome
+✅ **Outcome-only display** — The app only displays the final outcome and number, not the original inputs
 ✅ **Clear boundaries** — Explicitly shows when a deal is possible vs. when ranges are too far apart
 ✅ **Fair surplus distribution** — When ranges overlap, the surplus is split 50/50, ensuring both parties benefit equally